dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 ### Robolectric
 Testing MAM SDK behavior under Robolectric is not supported.
-There are known issues running the MAM SDK under Robelectric due to behaviors present under Robolectric that do not accurately mimic those on real devices or emulators.
+There are known issues running the MAM SDK under Robolectric due to behaviors present under Robolectric that do not accurately mimic those on real devices or emulators.

-If you need to test your application under Roboelectric, the recommended workaround is to move your application class logic to a helper and produce your unit-testing apk with an application class that does not inherit from MAMApplication.
+If you need to test your application under Robolectric, the recommended workaround is to move your application class logic to a helper and produce your unit-testing apk with an application class that does not inherit from MAMApplication.

 ## Expectations of the SDK consumer
 The Intune SDK maintains the contract provided by the Android API, though failure conditions may be triggered more frequently as a result of policy enforcement.
 These Android best practices will reduce the likelihood of failure:

 * Android SDK functions that may return null have a higher likelihood of being null now.
 To minimize issues, ensure that null checks are in the right places.